taisei-project/taisei/doc/ANIMATION_FORMAT.rst

 **m0,m1**
   set the absolute mirroring of the following frames.

-All parameters are persistent within one sequence spec until you change them.
+All parameters are persistent within one sequence specification until you change them.

 More examples: